It’s a fact of life that our social circles narrow as we get older.

-Our carefully curated groups get to hang out with one another in a setting that is totally removed from their day-to-day life.
+Our carefully curated groups get to hang out with one another in a setting that is totally removed from their day-to-day lives.
 A beach on Sri Lanka, say, or a street-side cafe in Bogotá.

-This isn’t a squad in the Taylor Swift sense of the word.
+Travelling with strangers doesn’t equal a squad in the Taylor Swift sense of the word.
 There’s no cliques, no expectation and no pressure.
 Some people go onto become firm friends, others merely enjoy spending the time they have together.

 It’s a setting that naturally swings your “meeting new people” muscle into play, after years of rustiness and neglect.

 “It can be hard to meet new people when you are ensconced in your daily routine in London.
 Everyone is so busy and exhausted,” says Jenni, who has travelled a lot with Flash Pack.

 “I was amazed at how easy it was to chat to people on my trip to Vietnam and Cambodia.
 It was really refreshing to meet new faces in a completely different environment – be it the crazy streets of Hanoi or watching the sunrise at Angkor Wat.”

 The experience meant Jenni got back into habit of talking to strangers; a much less daunting process than she anticipated; “It felt brilliant to break out of my comfort zone,” she says.

 “After quitting my job, it was so nice to escape to Morocco and meet completely new people that I wouldn’t normally meet,” she says.
 “It took me beyond the people I’d grown up with and worked with.”

 She particularly welcomed the casual nature of the set-up: “There’s no strings attached with friendships when travelling, we’re all there to have an adventure but there’s no pressure to be best buddies.”